subhranil007/resume-bot/README.md

 * Add more intents for:

+  * Education
   * Certifications
-  * Education
-  * Personal projects
+  * Soft skills
-* Connect chatbot to a database or S3 bucket to fetch resume dynamically
+* Fetch content dynamically from a resume file or database
-* Deploy on a website or Slack using API Gateway
+* Deploy on platforms like Slack, websites, or mobile apps
-* Enable voice interaction for IVR or Alexa
+* Add voice interaction or IVR flow for call-based interactions

 ---

 ## 🙌 Conclusion

-This chatbot allows recruiters to interact with a resume conversationally, making candidate evaluation more intuitive and interactive.
-With Amazon Lex and AWS Lambda, you can scale this idea into a full-fledged HR assistant.
+You've now created a fully functional, AI-powered chatbot using Amazon Lex that can:

+* Respond to user inputs
+* Handle errors gracefully
+* Offer dynamic, customized responses via Lambda

+With further tuning, this can evolve into a full-featured virtual assistant for job seekers and recruiters alike.

+---